I’m so glad you're here. I'm Laura Capp, and mine is the hand writing this little place, Postscript, into being.

 The back workshop space doubles, on the average day, as my personal studio, where I work as a book artist under the imprint of Pentameter Press Studio.
 Pentameter Press Studio is a circuitous outgrowth of my two passions -- literature and lettering.
 The focus of my artistic output is, in a line of pentameter, "poetry in penmanship and printing."
 I mean this, like any English major worth her salt, both literally and figuratively.
 My calligraphy and my printing almost always take as their textual foundation poems.
 Often Victorian poems (I suffer from Anglophilia) and just as routinely poems by women writers.
 But I am in love with poetry of all kinds and believe that poets as a group should be listened to, quoted, and revered far more than they tend to be.
 This is a belief I attempt to proselytize by framing heart-stopping language within a visual poetry of my own — a space where letterforms become not solely a means to meaning but an aesthetic end in and of themselves.
 Where word becomes image, writer becomes artist, and reader becomes viewer.

-When self-directed, I make calligraphic art and letterpress-printed broadsides and chapbooks, but I am also for hire for custom calligraphy, bookbinding, and printing needs.
+When self-directed, I work on an ongoing project called "Poetry by Post," but I am also for hire for custom calligraphy, bookbinding, and printing needs.
 Let's set up an appointment if you are in search of a calligrapher, binder, or printer and would like to get a sense of my style, but if credentials are useful, mine paint me for what I am: a bona fide school nerd.
 I spent over a decade studying both literature and lettering at the University of Iowa, where I received a Ph.D. in English and an MFA in Book Arts.
 Prior to that, I earned a B.A. in English from Creighton University.

 My tandem loves of literature and lettering do have competition.
-I am also a mother to two other loves: twin girls.
-Although I am trying not to foist my interests upon them, they adore books and can't wait to learn calligraphy, and I am admittedly thrilled.
+I am also a mother to three other loves: Eliza, Hazel, and Phoebe.
+Although I am trying not to foist my interests upon them, they adore books and seem excited by calligraphy, and I am admittedly thrilled.

 Yours very truly,